In the UK, you can get an eSIM from EE, O2 or Vodafone for use in your iPhone, Samsung Galaxy or Google Pixel phone.

 Compared to traditional SIM cards, there are both advantages of disadvantages of using an eSIM.

 The advantage of using eSIM technology is it can make it a lot easier and faster to change to another mobile network.
-Rather than waiting for a SIM card to be sent to you through the post, you can simply download or scan an eSIM to use a new network straight away.
-In addition, some mobile phones support dual-SIM connectivity when an eSIM is used.
-By using both an eSIM and a physical SIM card in your phone at the same time, you can have two phone numbers and two price plans active at the same time (e.g. one for personal usage and another for work usage).
+Rather than waiting for a SIM card to be sent to you through the post, you simply need to download or scan an eSIM with your phone.
+In addition, many devices support dual-SIM connectivity when an eSIM is used.
+When you use both an eSIM and a physical SIM card, you can have two phone numbers and two plans on your phone at the same time (e.g. one for personal usage and another one for work usage).

 eSIM Compatible Devices